leonrayang/toc/proposals/graduation/cubefs-graduation-dd.md

 - [ ] **Demonstrate usage of the maintainer lifecycle with outcomes, either through the addition or replacement of maintainers as project events have required.**

   <!-- (TOC Evaluation goes here) -->
-  ******* Kevin: 需要举证maintainer生命周期管理的事情，比如哪人因为他的贡献被发展为了maintainer, balanced between那句表述不太妥当，会被认为是难以衡量的潜规则。

-  ******* Relevant Assets from the Project:

   Currently, the maintainers of CubeFS are generally from active contributors.
 Changes have been made based on activity levels.

-  - The latest personnel changes are based on the new governance document and voting principles.[link to pr](https://github.com/cubefs/cubefs/pull/3311)
+  - The latest personnel changes are based on the new governance document and voting principles.
+Ref: <https://github.com/cubefs/cubefs/pull/3311>
-  - Historical changes: New maintainers onboarding because individuals have been the main contributors to the project.[link to pr](https://github.com/cubefs/cubefs/pull/2228/files)
+  - Historical changes: New maintainers onboarding because individuals have been the main contributors to the project.
+Ref: <https://github.com/cubefs/cubefs/pull/2228/files>
-  - Historical changes: The maintainer offboarding is due to insufficient activity levels from several individuals.[link to pr](https://github.com/cubefs/cubefs/pull/3044)
+  - Historical changes: The maintainer offboarding is due to insufficient activity levels from several individuals.
+Ref: <https://github.com/cubefs/cubefs/pull/3044>
-  - Rules: How to become a maintainer.[link to md#section](https://github.com/cubefs/cubefs/blob/master/GOVERNANCE.md?rgh-link-date=2024-03-30T12%3A39%3A54Z#changes-in-maintainership)
+  - Rules: How to become a maintainer.
+Ref: [GOVERNANCE.md#changes-in-maintainership](https://github.com/cubefs/cubefs/blob/6617aa1eb7bf6b63bfacc2c266eeb711c650973f/GOVERNANCE.md#changes-in-maintainership)

 - [x] **Project maintainers from at least 2 organizations that demonstrates survivability.**